Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 How are the business activities of waste disposal agents/landfill operators regulated?

-Waste disposal sites and operators are subject to rules and permitting for facilities classified for environmental protection purposes (ICPE).
-The permitting regime will mostly depend on the nature, hazardousness and volume of waste and operations.
-Additionally, some specific categories of waste (eg, oils, polychlorinated biphenyls/polychlorinated terphenyls, tyres) can be handled only by disposal agents with an additional ad hoc licensing.
+Waste disposal sites and operators are subject to rules and permitting for facilities classified for environmental protection purposes (ICPE), with specific additional requirements depending mostly on the nature, hazardousness and volume of waste and operations.
+In addition, some specific categories of waste (eg, oils, polychlorinated biphenyls/polychlorinated terphenyls, tyres) can be handled only by disposal agents with ad hoc licensing.

 What special rules, regulations and safeguards apply to the handling and disposal of hazardous materials?

 Transport of hazardous waste is subject to the European Agreement concerning the International Carriage of Dangerous Goods by Road and its national implementation tools.
 Collectors and transporters of hazardous waste should also fill in the waste manifest that they receive from the waste producer, as well as their own waste registry.
 Hazardous waste treatment operators may also be subject to additional rules if their site also qualifies as a ‘Seveso’ site (given the total volume of hazardous substances potentially present at any one time in the facility) and/or as an IED-site under Directive 2010/75/EU on industrial emissions.

 What environmental regulations and procedures apply to the production, transportation and sale of chemicals and other products?